Meshbits/PirateChainPaymentURISwift/README.md

-# BitcoinPaymentURISwift
+# PirateChainPaymentURISwift

 [![Build Status](https://travis-ci.org/SandroMachado/BitcoinPaymentURISwift.svg?branch=master)](https://travis-ci.org/SandroMachado/BitcoinPaymentURISwift)
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-BitcoinPaymentURISwift is an open source library to handle the Bitcoin payment URI based on the [BIT 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
+PirateChainPaymentURISwift is an open source library to handle the pirate chain payment URI based on the [BIT 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
 The purpose of this library is to provide a simpler way to the developers to integrate in their applications support for this URI Scheme to easily make payments.

 # Carthage